 The repertoire of Znamenny, Demestvenny, and other notational systems has not yet been added to Unicode.
-We are working on a proposal to add the symbols for these notational systems.
+We have submitted a proposal to add the symbols for these notational systems.
+Warning: the proposal has not yet been approved by the UTC, and the codepoints may be subject to change.

 Mezenets Unicode is a font for typesetting Znamenny Notation with priznaki (Type A notation according to the classification of J. Gardner).